OECD/G20 Inclusive Framework: Participation of the United States

 The first Trump administration agreed with the idea of a minimum corporate income tax rate, and introduced a tax on global intangible low-taxed income (GILTI) on subsidiaries of U.S. multinationals.

 The Biden administration agreed with the principles of the OECD/G20 Inclusive Framework, and participated in negotiations.

 Some members of the U.S. Congress have expressed concern that a DST may discriminate against American firms if it results in higher prices for consumers and/or imposes costs on U.S. firms, both of which could pose barriers to the export of U.S. digital services.

 In 2020 and 2021, the U.S. decided to levy tariffs against seven countries that applied digital services taxes (France, Austria, India, Italy, Spain, Turkey, and the UK), although these tariffs were suspended while Pillar One of the OECD/G20 Inclusive Framework was under consideration.

 In January 2025, newly-elected President Donald Trump ordered the U.S. Treasury to prepare options for "protective measures" against countries that have - or are likely to - put in place tax rules that disproportionately affect American companies.

 The Trump administration also indicated it could apply Section 891 of the tax code (which has never been used) to double corporate taxes on companies from a country operating in the U.S. if that country was found to subject American corporations to discriminatory taxes, such as a top-up tax.

 These moves put both Pillars One and Two of the OECD/G20 Inclusive Framework in doubt since the agreements would likely not go forward without the U.S., which is home to several of the world’s largest companies and digital services providers.

+On 5 January 2026 the OECD announced an agreement was negotiated by 147 countries and jurisdictions on the key elements of a "side-by-side" package whereby U.S.-parented groups would be exempt from Pillar Two minimum profits tax rules because they are already subject to a U.S. minimum tax.

+In June 2025, the G7 had agreed to a side-by-side system and the U.S. dropped a proposal in its "One Big Beautiful Bill Act" to impose an additional tax on individuals and entities from foreign countries that impose "discriminatory" taxes on U.S.-based companies, such as a global minimum tax, or a digital services tax.